Ermance Rejebian: Personal life

 Ermance Rejebian was born Ermance Marion Varsaverian in the Ottoman Empire on March 17, 1906.
 Her father was a prominent lawyer for the Ottoman government as well as a leader in the Armenian community.
 Her mother came from landed gentry.
 Rejebian was the second of three daughters born to them.
 Mr. Varsaverian longed to bring his family to America and away from the tensions between the Turks and Armenians.
 During World War One, as the Armenian genocide was exploding throughout the region, Mr. Varsaverian moved his family to Constantinople to escape imminent danger.
 The family settled there and in 1919, Rejebian's father sent her and a friend to England to live and to learn English.

 Rejebian's sister, Anahid, married an American and settled down in Los Angeles.
 In 1920, she sent for her younger sister, and Rejebian moved in with the couple.
 She shortened her maiden name to Verian and attended L.A.
 High School, from which she was awarded a diploma in 1924.
 She then attended the University of California, Southern Branch (now UCLA), earning an elementary grade teacher's certification in January 1927.
 She worked as a teacher until her marriage to Vahram Rejebian in 1928.

 Ermance and Vahram moved to Houston shortly after their marriage, and their son Myron was born there in 1930.
 Four years later, in 1934, the family moved to Dallas, a city which Ermance and Vahram fell in love with immediately.
 Daughter Mary was born in Dallas in 1936.
-It was around this time that Ermance Rejebian met Etta Mae Pickens, who planted the idea for the Redjebian Club.
+It was around this time that Ermance Rejebian met Etta Mae Pickens, who planted the idea for the Rejebian Club.
 Rejebian was also a prolific writer, authoring hundreds of pages on various topics from culture and history to her own personal travel experiences.
-After the popularity of the Rejebian Clubs took off, Ermance gave speeches all over Texas, including institutions such as SMU, Texas Wesleyan College, and even once to an audience of 1,500 in Houston.
+After the popularity of the Rejebian Clubs took off, Ermance gave speeches all over Texas, including institutions such as Southern Methodist University, Texas Wesleyan University, and even once to an audience of 1,500 in Houston.
 The Rejebians were avid travelers later in life, often returning to the cities of their birth, as well as many other cities throughout the world.

 Ermance Rejebian resided in Dallas until her death on September 29, 1989.